"The Brothers Bowing Before Joseph" by artist Stefanie Steinberg, my mother-in-law.

 In 1992, Rabbi Fuchs earned a Doctor of Ministry (D.Min.) degree in biblical interpretation from Vanderbilt University Divinity School in Nashville, Tennessee.
 He received a Doctor of Divinity Degree, Honoris Causa, from the Hebrew Union College—Jewish Institute of Religion in New York in March of 1999.

 Rabbi Fuchs' pulpit career spanned over forty years.
 He served as the first full-time rabbi of Temple Isaiah in Columbia, MD for thirteen years.
-He then served for eleven years as Sr. Rabbi of The Temple, Congregation Ohabai Sholom in Nashville, TN before arriving in West Hartford, CT in 1997 to serve as Senior Rabbi at Congregation Beth Israel, until his retirement in the spring of 2011.
+He then served for eleven years as Sr. Rabbi of The Temple, Congregation Ohabai Sholom in Nashville, TN before arriving in West Hartford, CT in 1997 to serve as Senior Rabbi at Congregation Beth Israel, until 2011.
+In the fall of 2017, he assumed the pulpit of rabbi at Bat Yam Temple of the Islands in Sanibel, Florida.

 On July, 1, 2011 Rabbi Stephen Fuchs began his appointment as President of the World Union for Progressive Judaism (WUPJ).
 There, he traveled to over 65 communities on five continents as a proponent of Reform Jewish values and legitimacy.
 Following the 2012 Days of Awe, Fuchs stepped down as president of the WUPJ at a time he was facing open heart surgery to repair an ascending aortic aneurysm and replace the mechanical aortic valve he received in 1996 with a tissue valve.